-Marten's current research focuses on Russia and the West, asking whether the Cold War has anything to teach us about current conflict and cooperation, or whether changed circumstances have made Cold War lessons irrelevant.
+Marten's current research focuses on Russia and the West, asking whether the Cold War has anything to teach us about current conflict and cooperation.
 She writes frequently about current events, with articles in The Washington Quarterly, ForeignAffairs.com, the Washington Post's Monkey Cage Blog (here, here, here, here, here, and here), the Huffington Post, USA Today, and for PONARS-Eurasia.

 She has appeared on the The Daily Show (extra web content here) with Jon Stewart, the Charlie Rose Show with guest host Richard Haass, the Rachel Maddow show and The Last Word with Lawrence O'Donnell on MSNBC, CNN International, PBS NewsHour Weekend with Hari Sreenivasan (here, here and here), NPR's All Things Considered with Audie Cornish, Fresh Air with Terry Gross and Here and Now with Robin Young, WNYC's The Takeaway with John Hockenberry and Todd Zwillich, Minnesota Public Radio's Daily Circuit with Kerri Miller, KPFK's (Los Angeles) Background Briefing with Ian Masters, the BBC World Service, Bloomberg TV and Radio, China Business Network (Shanghai), Globo TV Brazil, and Monocle 24 UK.
 Her interviews appear in Newsweek, Nezavisimaya Gazeta (Russia), and Forbes.com.